tomphill/tailwind-course-starter/README.md

 The input will then be used to compile everything with tailwind is provided to the output for the build of the application.

 `npm run tw:build` - creates application in a [dist folder](./dist/output.css).

+### Watch

+With the `--watch` flag on our build command, we are watching for changes   If you go into the [tailwind config](./tailwind.config.js) looking at the content array, that is what we will determine if the dist content will need to be rerendered if they include tailwind classes.